Quantum state-preparation control in noisy environment via most-likely paths: Optimal Rabi Drive for Qubit State Preparation

 Let us first use the MP approach to solve for the optimal Rabi drive that can prepare a final state at time $T$, ${\bm q}_T = \{ x_T, y_T, z_T\}$, that is close in fidelity to the target state ${\bm q}_{\rm F} =\{ x_{\rm F}, y_{\rm F}, z_{\rm F}\}$ given that the system is initialized at ${\bm q}_{\rm I} = \{ x_{\rm I}, y_{\rm I}, z_{\rm I}\}$.
 The mean-path dynamics for the qubit's example is given by the Lindblad master equation in Eq.~\eqref{eq-qubitLB}.
 However, we can also show that the master equation can be obtained from averaging the unravelled dynamics in Eq.~\eqref{SDE1}.
 To do that, we first derive the It\^o stochastic differential equation by taking $\xi_t^2 \delta t^2\approx \kappa\delta t $ in Eq.~\eqref{SDE1} and then take an average over the Gaussian-white noise ensemble (equivalent to replacing $\xi_t =0$ in the It\^o equation).
 We obtain

 which, after taking the time-continuum limit $\delta t\rightarrow{\dt}$, gives back the Lindblad master equation Eq.~\eqref{eq-qubitLB} with the dephasing rate $\gamma=2g^2\kappa$.

 To search for the optimal control (optimal Rabi drive) using the MP approach, the average dynamics, Eqs.~\eqref{eq-ito}, should be used as a representative of the quantum state dynamics.
 However, because of the dephasing effect, the qubit state at any time $T$ can never be a pure state and thus Eqs.~\eqref{eq-ito} cannot have a solution that exactly satisfies ${\bm q}_T = {\bm q}_{\rm F}$ for the pure target state.
-The best one could do is to search for a Rabi control function, $\Omega_t = \Omega^{\rm MP}_{\rm op}$, that maximizes the qubit fidelity \be _{q}[{\bm q}_T,{\bm q}_{\rm F}] \equiv {\cal F}[\rho(T),\rho_{\rm F}] =\frac{1}{2}(1+x_T x_{\rm F}+y_T y_{\rm F}+z_T z_{\rm F}) . \ee Since an analytical solution is not available, one resorts to numerical methods.
-The search of an infinite functional space of the Rabi control function can be simplified by dividing the control into $m$ time intervals, $\{ \Omega_j \} = \{\Omega_1, \Omega_2, \dots, \Omega_m\}$, assuming $\Omega_j$ be constant in each of the intervals, then one can use the quantum control algorithms, e.g., GRAPE and CRAB algorithms to search for $\Omega^{\rm MP}_{\rm op}$ that maximizes the fidelity in Eq.~(\ref{eq-avefid-qubit}).
-However, the algorithms do not guarantee obtaining the global maximum, especially in a large control (non-convex) landscape.
-Their candidate solutions can get stuck in local minima or saddle points, which is a typical issue in numerical non-convex optimization.
+The best one could do is to search for a Rabi control function, $\Omega_t = \Omega^{\rm MP}_{\rm op}$, that maximises the qubit fidelity \be _{q}[{\bm q}_T,{\bm q}_{\rm F}] \equiv {\cal F}[\rho(T),\rho_{\rm F}] =\frac{1}{2}(1+x_T x_{\rm F}+y_T y_{\rm F}+z_T z_{\rm F}) . \ee Since an analytical solution is not available, one resorts to numerical methods.
+The search of an infinite functional space of the Rabi control function can be simplified by dividing the control into $m$ time intervals, $\{ \Omega_j \} = \{\Omega_1, \Omega_2, \dots, \Omega_m\}$, assuming $\Omega_j$ be constant in each of the intervals, then one can use the quantum control algorithms, e.g., GRAPE and CRAB algorithms to search for $\Omega^{\rm MP}_{\rm op}$ that maximises the fidelity in Eq.~(\ref{eq-avefid-qubit}).